 Filipinos are capable of choosing for themselves.
 In fact, Filipinos are spoilt for choice.
 If we want coffee, we have at least three options in a 20-meter radius.
 We eat at our choice of restaurant, we shop at our brand of choice, we watch a movie in our preferred cinema based on our preferred popcorn.
 We are always choosing.
 That, in itself, is freedom.

 But while we have the illusion of freedom, do we really feel it in its full capacity?
-We have the option to choose our mode of transportation—car, Grab, train, or bus—but are still subject to the four hour-long commute that plagues the normal Filipino daily.
+We have the option to choose our mode of transportation—car, Grab, train, or bus—but are still subject to the four-hour-long commute that plagues the normal Filipino daily.
 We have jobs but are subject to exorbitantly high income taxes or for minimum wage earners, now exempt from income tax, subject to inflation nonetheless.
-At the same time, employed citizens—a huge chunk of them—are on a contractual employment basis and therefore don’t enjoy benefits such as health care, dental care, or even Christmas bonuses.
+At the same time, employed citizens—a huge chunk of them—are on a contractual employment basis and therefore don't enjoy benefits such as health care, dental care, or even Christmas bonuses.

 While these don’t necessarily equate to the absence of freedom, they curtail the ability to fully exercise it.
 We are still shackled by fate and necessity.
 Many Filipinos still live in abject poverty.
 While Filipinos have the right to education, kids in the provinces don’t even have basic structures such as roads to get to school.
-Some have to hike or swim for hours daily to get decent education.
+Some have to hike or swim for hours daily to get a decent education.
 Sure, they have the right to it.
 But it takes a toll just to exercise.